What it is

 Why it matters

 Watching something together through a screen is proximity to an experience, not the experience.
-A vlog gives you the highlights of someone else's afternoon with none of the drive, the waiting, or the cost, and years of that trains you to expect connection without inconvenience.
-But the inconvenient parts are load-bearing.
-The two-hour drive is where the conversation happens.
-The waiting in line is where the inside joke starts.
-Strip out the negatives and you've also stripped out everything a friendship could attach to.
+A vlog gives you the highlights of someone else's afternoon with none of the drive, the waiting, or the cost, and years of that quietly trains you to expect connection without inconvenience: the laughter without the two-hour drive, the payoff without the setup.
+Then real plans feel like a bad deal by comparison, because they come with all the parts the video edited out.

 What to practice